imanghafoori1/laravel-terminator/README.md

 }
 ```

 ### Note:

 Using "**respondWith()**" does not prevent the normal execution flow of the framework to be interrupted.
 All the middlewares and other normal termination process of the laravel will happen as normal.
+So it is production ready! :dolphin:

-#### Refactoring Steps:
+#### Refactoring Steps: :hammer:

 1 - First you shoud eliminate "return" statements in your controllers like this: